junikimm717/Mktex/README.md

 Otherwise, you should have pandoc, make, and a distribution of latex with latexmk.

-## Makefile requirements

-Every template must have a Makefile with the following phony targets:

-1. all (mandatory) - compile all required files
-2. clean (mandatory) - clear all build artefacts
-3. watch (optional) - watch for changes and compile (e.g. `latexmk -pvc`)

 ## Installation

 Clone the repository.
 Then add the mktex folder to your